jsimplicio/jsimplicio.github.io/_posts/2017-12-7-launching-a-diary-study.md

 categories: product design
 hero_image: "/../assets/images/12-7-2017-2-hero.png"
 hero_color: "#2BAE92"
+problem_statement: "Researchers need the ability to release a collection of consecutive parts of their research study to participants"
 ---

 The new Diary introduced mission parts.
 Before parts, researchers often had to break up their study into a few missions, making it hard for analysis of data across each mission.
 By dividing a mission into parts, now researchers can see the whole breadth of their research inside one mission.